They/them/their and he/him/his

-Jian Neo Chen is associate professor of queer studies in the English department; director of Sexuality Studies; and affiliate faculty in the Film Studies program and a previous director of Asian American Studies, Women’s, Gender and Sexuality Studies, and Film Studies at The Ohio State University.
-Their research focuses on transgender and queer counter-cultures in literature, visual culture and contemporary theory and their reimagining and reconstruction of social movements and bodies.
-Their first book, Trans Exploits: Trans of Color Cultures and Technologies in Movement, explores the displaced emergences of trans of color cultural expression and activism through performance, film/video, literature and digital media by the second decade of the twenty-first century, following fifty years of state managed minimal civil rights reforms and renewed state and social technologies of racial gendering.
+Jian Neo Chen is associate professor of queer studies in the English department; former director of Sexuality Studies (2017-2018); and affiliate faculty in the Film Studies program and a previous director of Asian American Studies, Women’s, Gender and Sexuality Studies, and Film Studies at The Ohio State University.
+Their research focuses on transgender and queer aesthetics and embodied practices in literature, visual culture and contemporary theory and their reimagining and reconstruction of social relations and movements.
+Their first book, Trans Exploits: Trans of Color Cultures and Technologies in Movement, explores the displaced emergences of trans of color cultural expression and activism through performance, film/video, literature and digital media by the second decade of the twenty-first century, following fifty years of minimal civil rights reforms and renewed state and social technologies of racial gendering.
 Trans Exploits received the 2021 Association for Asian American Studies Book Award in Social Sciences and was a Lambda Literary Award Finalist in LGBTQ Studies in 2020.
 Chen’s second book evokes potential trans Asian American genealogies shaped by the radically diverging land ocean worlds of the transpacific.
-Their research, teaching, writing and cultural organizing seek to collaborate with and contribute to movement building for gender, sexual, indigenous and racial self-determination and liberation across different sectors and territories in the transnational US political economy.
+Their research, teaching, writing and cultural organizing seek resonances with movements for gender, sexual, indigenous and racial liberation across different sectors and territories of the transnational US empire.